When’s the last time you really worked your upper body?

 The dumbbell bench press is a chest toning staple.
 Bench presses are great for your pecs, shoulder stability, and triceps.
 This alternating version adds a core-activation challenge as you only have one weight overhead at a time, making it a great 2-in-1 upper body workout for women.

 Grab a pair of dumbbells and lie on your back on a flat bench.
 Hold the dumbbells close together above your chest (the ends should almost touch) with palms facing out.
 Lower the dumbbells one at a time to the sides of your chest.
 As you lower one dumbbell, press the other one up.
 Keep alternating until you’ve finished all reps for each side.

 Dumbbell Shoulder Press

-This shoulder-sculpting classic is a great addition to any upper body routine.
+No 30 day upper body challenge is complete without this shoulder-sculpting classic.
 Shoulder presses are a great way to get nicely capped shoulders while still strengthening the upper chest muscles.